Home Articles Black Friday in digital retail: what to expect and how to prepare...

 André Dylewski

 André Dylewski is the Business Development Director at RTB House in Latin America.
-He holds a degree in Electrical Engineering, an MBA in Business Management, and a master's in Information Technology.
+He holds a degree in Electrical Engineering, an MBA in Business Management, and a master's degree in Information Technology.

 RELATED ARTICLES

-Please enter your comment!
+Please type your comment!

-Please enter your name here
+Please type your name here.

 RECENT